Your first teaching placement

 Helping distressed pupils to cope when a teacher dies

-There's something I have to confess.
+Hoodies in school There's something I have to confess.
 I am a hoodie.
-We joggers have been going round in sweatshirts with hoods for years, simply because they have a pouch for your keys and Mint Imperials and a hood to keep off the rain.
-It's hard to resist mugging people and shoplifting as I pound the streets, because the evil vapours in the hoodie go straight into the bloodstream, but I stave off temptation.
+There, I've said it.
+I knew it would come out one day, but we daily joggers have been going round in sweatshirts with hoods for years, simply because they have a pouch for your keys and Mint Imperials and a hood to keep off the rain.
+It's hard to resist mugging people and shoplifting as I pound the streets, because the evil vapours in the hoodie go straight into the bloodstream, but I grit my teeth, keeping my crimes to a minimum...